rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 b.
 Explain the Action Selection Process:

-The MuZeroPlayer uses the two-tower model approach:
+The ZeroZeroPlayer uses the two-tower model approach:
 - Computes the dot product between the state embedding and all possible action embeddings.
 - Applies a softmax function to obtain action probabilities.
 - Selects the action with the highest probability or samples according to the probabilities.